knmcguire/best-of-robot-simulators/config/footer.md

 ## Contribution

 ### Contributors
-Those that contributed to this list or have suggested new projects:
+Those that contributed to this list, proposed updates or have suggested new projects:

 * Kimberly McGuire (@knmcguire)
 * Mat Sadowski (@msadowski)